-Silica gel plates, $10 \text{ cm} \times 20 \text{ cm}$, 1 mm thick, were prepared.
-They were activated at 150° C for half an hour.
+Silica gel plates, 10x20 cm, 1mm thick, were prepared.
+They were activated at 150°C for half an hour.
 Ten micro liters of the ethyl acetate fractions were applied on the plate and the chromatogram was developed using chloroform: methanol (4:1) as solvent system.
 The spots in the chromatogram were visualized in the iodine vapour chamber and UV chamber [27].

 2.7.
-Taxonomic exploration
+Taxonomic Exploration

-The efficacious actinobacteria were characterized by morphological and biochemical method and the results were compared with Nonomura key 1974, Shirling and Gottlieb 1966 and with Bergey's manual of Determinative Bacteriology^[28]
+The efficacious actinobacteria are characterized by morphological and biochemical method and the results were compared with Nonomura key 1974, Shirling and Gottlieb 1966 and with Bergey's manual of Determinative Bacteriology [28]